ministryofjustice/cla_frontend/README.md

     gulp build

+Any problems with npm which could be resolved by installing all the modules again?
+Try deleting the 'node_modules' directory and running 'npm install' again.

+### Testing

+Unit tests-

+    npm test

+Selenium front end testing-

+    npm run protractor

+This will launch chrome in which the tests are run.

+### Development

+When making frequent changes to the assets you can run a gulp watch command to instantly compile any assets.
+To watch the source assets, leave the following command running in a terminal:

+    gulp watch

+## To Build Individual Parts

 ### Stylesheets

 Stylesheets are located in `cla_frontend/assets-src/stylesheets` and are compiled into `cla_frontend/assets/stylesheets`.
 They are written in Sass using the `scss` syntax.
 To compile the stylesheets run: